Skip to main content

 3. Apply versions with pnpm changeset:version.

-4. Commit and push to main (auto publish), or trigger Publish Packages manually.
+4. Commit and push to main with the corresponding .changeset/** diff (auto publish).